scullxbones/akka-persistence-mongo/README.md

  - Tracked in issue log

 ### What's new?

+#### 0.4.2
+ - Fixes issue #34 with sporadic failure to authenticate w/ ReactiveMongo driver.
+Thanks @krchniam for the PR!
+ - Re-enables authentication test with ReactiveMongo driver

 #### 0.4.1
  - Fixes issue #32 with handling of legacy configuration format